-Global crude oil markets have recovered significantly from declines in crude oil prices caused by the emergence of the COVID-19 pandemic.
-In the first quarter of 2022, crude oil prices have risen to the highest levels since 2014 due to tight supply and a resurgence in global demand as well as increased geopolitical risk.
-The Organization of Petroleum Exporting Countries forecasts robust growth in world crude oil demand in 2022, despite newly emerging COVID-19 variants, expected interest rate increases in major economies, and other uncertainties with respect to the world economy.
+Global crude oil markets have recovered significantly from price drops resulting from the COVID-19 pandemic.
+In 2022, crude oil prices rose to the highest levels since 2014 due to tight supply and a resurgence in demand.
+The International Energy Agency forecasts robust growth in world crude oil demand in 2023, spurred by the relaxation of China's zero-COVID policy, despite newly emerging COVID-19 variants, interest rate increases in major economies, and other uncertainties with respect to the world economy.